 Looking for that “big city feel” mixed with southern culture?
-Then you’ve come to the right place.
+Then you have come to the right place.
 Welcome to Atlanta!
 Named after the fleet-footed Greek goddess, the capital of Georgia is growing in diversity every day.
 Atlanta has a large-scale film, media and communications industry, giving it the nickname “Hollywood of the South.”
 Aside from its booming media district, Atlanta is home to many international companies including Coca-Cola, Delta Airlines, Newell Rubbermaid, and CNN.

 These industries attract people of a variety of ethnicities, making Atlanta one of the most diverse cities in the Southeast.
 This phenomenon is partly due to its growing Latino population, which has altered the economic, cultural and religious landscape in Atlanta.
-Learning a language is beneficial for those working in international business and CORE Languages can help!

 Star in the latest season of Archer or grab an ice-cold beverage at the Coca-Cola factory.
 Regardless, you will be immersed in the city’s history and culture no matter the length of your stay!